renatosivi/renatosivi/README.md

 ## I am a Full Stack Developer! 💻

 I have always been interested in the area of exact sciences and during my studies in Electrical Engineering I had contact with programming with which I was delighted! 🌟
+Since then I have been studying and became a Full Stack Developer! 📚

+### Technologies:

 <!--